Abraham Bogart Conger: Career

 In the Panic of 1873, Conger lost his fortune and was heavily in debt from cattle speculation.
 His sons attributed his financial misfortunes to a fall he suffered off a wagon.
-He still had access to his wife's inherited estate, but the family tried to secure it from him by having his wife divorce him in 1875-1877.
+He still had access to his wife's inherited estate, but the family tried to secure it from him by having his wife divorce him in 1875–1877.
 They claimed he had an affair with Margaret Northrup, wife of Reverend George Egbert Northrup, the minister of the Waldberg Presbyterian Church.
-It was charged that the Reverend was fully aware of the affair and the family had to leave the county due to public pressure, which might have led to the foreclosure on the church's mortgage in 1876.
+It was charged that the Reverend was fully aware of the affair, and the family had to leave the county due to public pressure, which might have led to the foreclosure on the church's mortgage in 1876.

 Conger resided at Grassy Point at some point, and after the divorce he moved to New York City, where he spent the rest of his life.

+Death

-Conger died at his home in 11 Waverly Place on May 24, 1887.
-His funeral was held in the Church of the Strangers.
-He was buried in the family vault in Green-Wood Cemetery.
+Conger died at his home on May 24, 1887.
+His funeral was held at the Church of the Strangers.
+He was buried in the family vault in Green-Wood Cemetery in Brooklyn.